Read This First

 Prompt 1: Create a list of key terms in this content.
 Include their definitions.
 Provide a summary of the content, then assess it for factual accuracy, logical coherence, and testability.

-The section turns on Summary of Content, Factual Accuracy, and Logical Coherence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Summary of Content, Factual Accuracy, and Logical Coherence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Summary of Content distinct from Factual Accuracy.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Summary of Content distinct from Factual Accuracy.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The process by which complex systems and patterns arise out of a multiplicity of relatively simple interactions.